Tosch110/SuperNet-Lite/README.md

 # SuperNet-Lite
-Monitor and handle BTC, LTC, BTCD, NXT, DOGE and more coins with just opening the supernet.html file.
+Monitor and handle BTC, LTC, BTCD, NXT, DOGE, INFX and more coins with just opening the supernet.html file.
 No Blockchain Download needed.

 #How to start?